RSayer532/ShoppingList/README.md

 # ShoppingList
-Shopping list app for grocery items
+Grocery item list, for keeping track of the items you need to buy.